-Japan PM Abe set to declare state of emergency as soon as Tuesday: Yomiuri
+Japan's PM Abe to declare state of emergency as soon as Tuesday: Yomiuri

 Abe must seek formal advice from a panel of experts before deciding to go ahead and declare a state of emergency.
 One medical professional on the panel has said a decision to do so was “complex”, involving political, economic and other factors.

-The government’s coronavirus task force is scheduled to hold a meeting on Monday evening.
+The government’s coronavirus task force - a separate entity from the panel of experts - is scheduled to hold a meeting on Monday evening.
+Government spokesman Suga said he was not aware of any meeting with the advisory panel of experts itself on Monday.

 Governors in Tokyo and elsewhere have previously asked citizens to stay home on weekends, avoid crowds and evening outings, and work from home.
 That had some effect, but less than many experts said was needed.